Global optimization of harmonic oscillator basis in covariant density functional theory: Introduction

 Based on these results it was recommend to use the bosonic (mesonic) basis with $N_B=40$ the solutions in which deviate from the ones corresponding to infinite basis by only few keVs (see Ref.\ \cite{OATDPDF.25}).
+The use of such basis is important for the development of new generation of CEDFs which are based on global fits of experimentally known nuclei.
 Note that for more than thirty years the $N_B=20$ basis was standard in the CDFT calculations.
 However, in actinides and superheavy nuclei the solutions in this basis deviate from infinite basis solutions by up to 300 and 900 keV in density-dependent meson exchange (DDME) and non-linear meson exchange (NLME) covariant energy density functionals (CEDFs), respectively (see Ref.\ \cite{OATDPDF.25}).
 The computational cost of the increase of $N_B$ from 20 to 40 is small.

 However, the situation is much more complicated in the fermionic sector of the CDFT: the computational cost increases by approximately two orders of magnitude on transition from $N_F=20$ to $N_F=40$ (see Ref.\ \cite{OATDPDF.25}).
 This transition is also associated with drastic increase of required memory.
 Although manageable on existing computers the extrapolation procedures from finite to infinite fermionic basis suggested in Refs.\ \cite{TOAPT.24,OATDPDF.25} are still numerically expensive.